SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 ---

 :::tip
-Data Copilot is available for all customers using Prophecy’s managed Public SaaS offering.
+**How to enable Data Copilot?** Data Copilot is enabled for all customers using Prophecy’s managed Public SaaS offering.
+Customers using the Private SaaS or on-prem offerings can enable Data Copilot as a flag in the deployment / upgrade configuration.
 :::

 ### Building Models and Pipelines with Prophecy’s Data Copilot